 During a Test

 Companies that have more than one test station may network those stations together.
-That makes it easy to share test programs, Smart-Lights, and other information to different stations throughout the company.
+That makes it easy to share test programs, Smart-Lights devices, and other information to different stations throughout the company.

 If you don’t have a shared network database, contact Cirris Tech Support to learn about setting up a network.
-In the meantime, you must have consistent information on each test station to use Smart-Lights.
+In the meantime, you must have consistent information on each test station to use Smart-Lights devices.

 It is important to be organized and consistent when stations are not networked together.
-Smart-Lights must be registered in easy-wire before they can be used in test programs.
-Cirris recommends registering all Smart-Lights on a single station, then exporting the Smart-Light information to other stations.
+Smart-Lights devices must be registered in easy-wire before they can be used in test programs.
+Cirris recommends registering all Smart-Lights devices on a single station, then exporting the Smart-Lights device information to other stations.
 This will prevent registration conflicts if connector information differs on other stations.

-After exporting Smart-Lights to different test stations, if the names of the connectors and pins, pin order, and pin labels are different than what is recorded on the master station, the Smart-Lights will not work on that station.
+After exporting Smart-Lights devices to different test stations, if the names of the connectors and pins, pin order, and pin labels are different than what is recorded on the master station, the Smart-Lights devices will not work on that station.
 Be consistent in the naming of your connectors and pins.
-If even a period is out of place, the Smart-Light will not be able to import onto that station.
-For consistency, register all Smart-Lights, connectors, and other pieces of fixturing on a single station and export the information onto other test stations.
+If even a period is out of place, the Smart-Lights device will not be able to import onto that station.
+For consistency, register all Smart-Lights devices, connectors, and other pieces of fixturing on a single station and export the information onto other test stations.
 A shared network database will also eliminate the problem and the need to export and import to different stations.

 The most important piece of advice Cirris can give is to be consistent.
-Whether in wiring your Smart-Lights, building fixturing, or naming pins and connectors, create a standardized system that will create consistency throughout the company.
+Whether in wiring your Smart-Lights devices, building fixturing, or naming pins and connectors, create a standardized system that will create consistency throughout the company.